natej/timera/README.rst

    Grafana Dashboard

-There's currently one plugin included with Timera, httptimer.
+There's currently one plugin included with Timera, ``httptimer``.

-With httptimer, you can store the time it takes to get http responses.
+With ``httptimer``, you can store the time it takes to get http responses.
 For example:

 .. code-block:: ini